hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	If the optional second network was configured, the overcloud controller IP is the value set for `NeutronPublicInterfaceIP`. -->

+4. Obtain the overcloud admin password using the following command:

+		OVERCLOUD_ADMIN_PASSWORD=$(grep OVERCLOUD_ADMIN_PASSWORD /root/tripleo/tripleo-overcloud-passwords | sed 's/OVERCLOUD_ADMIN_PASSWORD=//'); echo $OVERCLOUD_ADMIN_PASSWORD

 5. From your install system, open a web browser and point to:

 		http://<overcloud_IP>/

-6. Log in to the overcloud Horizon dashboard as user `admin` with the password you obtained from the `/root/tripleo/tripleo-overcloud-passwords` file in step 1.
+6. Log in to the overcloud as user `admin` with the password you obtained from the `/root/tripleo/tripleo-overcloud-passwords` file in step 4.

 	**Note:** If you are unable to connect to the Horizon console, check your proxy settings to ensure that access to the controller VM is successfully redirected through a proxy.